Campus of Drexel University: Student life

 All first year resident students are required to purchase either a Gold, Blue or Platinum dining plan.
 The Gold plan entitles them to unlimited visits to the recently renovated Handschumacher Dining Center on Chestnut Street, while the Blue and Platinum plans allows 12 meals per week.
 They also receive a per-term allowance of dining dollars which can be spent at any of several campus locations including TAKE 3! featuring Freschetta at Ross Commons, the Creese Cafe at the Creese Center, the Taco Bell at Hagerty Library, Starbucks located on the ground level of the Pearlstein Business Learning Center.
-ThirtyOne41 in the Main Building and the Northside Dining Terrace, featuring a Subway, Chik-Fil-a and Currito, on the first floor of Kelly Hall.
+ThirtyOne41 in the Main Building and the Northside Dining Terrace, featuring a Subway, Chick-fil-A and Currito, on the first floor of Kelly Hall.
 Upperclassmen may purchase dining plans that allow them a limited number of visits and a different amount of dining dollars.

 Non Drexel-owned food options include more than 10 lunch trucks, some spread out around campus and some on Ludlow St. behind the Main Building.